Pickase/SMSSpamDetection/README.md

 text

 3. **Run the Notebook**
-Open `SMSSpam-1.ipynb` to explore data processing, model training, and evaluation.
+Open `SMSSpamDetection.ipynb` to explore data processing, model training, and evaluation.

 4. **Predict New Messages**